 The Board of Directors meets on a regular basis to manage and review cash financial activities and to ensure compliance with established policies.
 The District's Unassigned General Fund Balance is maintained to provide the District with sufficient working capital and a margin of safety to address local and regional emergencies without borrowing.
 The unassigned General Fund Balance may only be appropriated by resolution of the Board of Directors.
 Fund Balance of the District may be committed for a specific source by formal action of the Board of Directors.
 Amendments or modifications of the committed fund balance must also be approved by formal action by the Board of Directors.
 When it is appropriate for fund balance to be assigned, the Board of Directors has delegated authority to the Contract Administrator.
-In circumstances where an expenditure is to be made for a purpose for which amounts are available in multiple fund balance classifications, the order in which resources will be expended is as follows: restricted fund balance, followed by committed fund balance, followed by assigned fund balance, and lastly, unassigned fund balance.
+In circumstances where an expenditure is to be made for a purpose for which amounts are available in multiple fund balance, followed by committed fund balance, followed by assigned fund balance, and lastly, unassigned fund balance.

-Notes to the Financial Statements For the Year Ended December 31, 2023
+Notes to the Financial Statements For the Year Ended December 31, 2024